 Also give your central heating some thought.
 How efficient is it?
 You could have a look at energy efficient central heating pumps from Pump Sales Direct.

 There are so many things you can do in your home to support the environment, these are only a few to start with.
-Don’t forget to recycle, donate old clothing to charity, turn your heating down a notch, limit the cars you own, minimise waste and so on.
+Don’t forget to recycle, donate old car or clothing to charity, turn your heating down a notch, limit the cars you own, minimise waste and so on.